-The VEGAFLEX 83 is a level sensor with coated cable or rod probe for continuous level or interface measurement, particularly suitable for applications in the chemical industry.
+The VEGAFLEX 86 is a level sensor with cable or rod probe for continuous level or interface measurement, especially for applications in high temperatures up to +250° C (482° F).

 Functional principle level measurement

 High frequency microwave pulses are guided along a steel cable or a rod.
 Upon reaching the medium surface, the microwave pulses are reflected.
 The running time is evaluated by the instrument and output as level.